Omotoye/markerlessBoMI_FaMa/README.md

 ## Code description

-The main features of the code may be found [here](https://omotoye.github.io/markerlessBoMI_FaMa/)
+The main features of the code may be found [click here](https://omotoye.github.io/markerlessBoMI_FaMa/)

 ## User Guide